dtflare/GPTparser/README.md

 	1. GPTparser enables you to create a large 60k+ token dataset and finetune via OpenAI API for <$5.
 - GPTparser enables you to work directly from your Linux CLI, and having individual control over the files maximizes your ability to edit the content which = maximal quality.
 - See the /scripts directory for further tools to help you format, validate, and combine these files into one dataset in proper Chat Completions JSON API format.
+- I'd like to gather a small community of people interested in this line of work, as I will be designing a website and UI to host this project in the near future.
+- If you're interested in the project please reach out, feel free to message directly.

 # GPTparser Installation #